Overview

 5APPLIED PROJECT

 During the course, students work on an applied project or thesis based on a topic of their interest, and they are monitored by mentors (market professionals and/or school professors), in line with the characteristics of the project/thesis.
+Click and access the projects and dissertations produced by MPA students.

 Student profile